Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

 We now proceed to bound the covering number of a compact manifold using the dimension and the injectivity radius.
-We note that upper bounds on the covering number with respect to the ambient metric were provided in \cite{niyogi2008finding,narayanan2010sample}. \begin{proposition} Let $M \subset \rr^D$ be an isometrically imbedded, compact submanifold with injectivity radius $\iota > 0$ such that the sectional curvatures are bounded above by $\kappa_1 \geq 0$ and below by $\kappa_2 \leq 0$.
+We note that upper bounds on the covering number with respect to the ambient metric were provided in \cite{niyogi2008finding,narayanan2010sample}.
+A similar bound with less explicit constants can be found in \cite[Lemma 4]{kim2019minimax}. \begin{proposition} Let $M \subset \rr^D$ be an isometrically imbedded, compact, $d$-dimensional submanifold with injectivity radius $\iota > 0$ such that the sectional curvatures are bounded above by $\kappa_1 \geq 0$ and below by $\kappa_2 \leq 0$.
 If $\epsilon < \frac{\pi}{2 \sqrt{k_1}} \wedge \iota$ then

 If $\epsilon < \frac{1}{\sqrt{-\kappa_2}} \wedge \iota$ then

 Moreover, for all $\epsilon < \iota$,

 Thus, if $\epsilon < \tau$, where $\tau$ is the reach of $M$, then